tmakatos/qemu/docs/devel/vfio-user.rst

 message sets the *No_Reply* bit.
 The reply consists of the header with the *Reply* bit set, plus any additional data.

+If an error occurs, the reply message must only include the reply header.

 VFIO_USER_VERSION
 -----------------